manatlan/htag/README.md

 ## History

-At the beginning, there was [guy](https://github.com/manatlan/guy), which was|is the same concept as [python-eel](https://github.com/ChrisKnott/Eel), but more advanced.
+At the beginning, there was [guy](https://github.com/manatlan/guy), which was/is the same concept as [python-eel](https://github.com/ChrisKnott/Eel), but more advanced.
 One day, I've discovered [remi](https://github.com/rawpython/remi), and asked my self, if it could be done in a *guy way*.
 The POC was very good, so I released a version of it, named [gtag](https://github.com/manatlan/gtag).
 It worked well despite some drawbacks, but was too difficult to maintain.
 So I decided to rewrite all from scratch, while staying away from *guy* (to separate, *rendering* and *runners*)... and [htag](https://github.com/manatlan/htag) was born.
 The codebase is very short, concepts are better implemented, and it's very easy to maintain.